snotbubble/stuq/README.md

 select ROPs to render, hit the button for farmit on the shelf to farm the ROPS, it will:
  * save your hipfile!
- * copy your hipfile with a jobID as its name (clean these up yourself if its annoying)
+ * copy your hipfile for the farm to use, with a jobID as its name
  * rsync your $HFS to farm/hfs sos the slaves can run daily-builds too
  * piece together commands to process your stuff
  * create the commands in farm/pending